CS3219-AY2324S1-G04/peerprep_user_service/README.md

 - `401` - Session token was not provided or does not match any existing session tokens.
 - `500` - Unexpected error occurred on the server.

-### Change a User's Password [via Session Token]
+### Update a User's Password [via Session Token]

 > [PUT] `/user-service/user/password`

-Changes the password of the user who owns the specified session token.
+Updates the password of the user who owns the specified session token.

 Since this is a high threat operation, the user must verify their identity by providing their current password.

 **Query Parameters**

 - `password` - Password for verifying the user.
-- `new-password` - New password to change to.
+- `new-password` - New password to update to.

 **Cookies**